 Of course, my character would have to have a back story.
 I would have to explain how I discover my powers.
 You just don’t wake up one day made of scandium.
 Perhaps I’m a physicist.
 Maybe it’s night and I’m working in the lab alone.
 Maybe there’s an accident and an explosion releases a white-hot fireball that’s heading right towards me.
 Unable to move in time I instinctively turn to iron, saving me from the flames rushing harmlessly by.

 In the aftermath I lie on the floor, gazing in amazement and disbelief at my metallic body.
-This is interesting, I think before I quickly reconstitute back to my human form, which is, of course, naked, since my clothes have been burned off.
-But I’m shook at what just happened, not comprehending whether it actually really happened.
+Well, that was interesting, I think to to myself before I quickly reconstitute back to my human form, which is, of course, naked, since my clothes have been burned off.
+But I’m shook at what just happened, not comprehending whether it actually really happened, yet determined to get to the bottom of it all.

 Later, when realizing that I actually had turned to metal, I decide to test my newfound powers, perhaps by thinking of helium.
 Curiously, my body doesn’t inflate like a balloon, but begins to levitate, gently lifting me exhilaratingly skyward until I am level with the ceiling.
 Then the powers suddenly vanish and I crash to the floor below.